milesdwilliams15/milesdwilliams15.github.io/research.md

 [1] ["Illinois 10th Congressional District: Re-rematch in Chicago Suburbs."](https://link.springer.com/chapter/10.1007/978-3-319-58094-4_9) (2018) With Jeffrey Ashley in *The Roads to Congress 2016*.
 Eds.
 Sean D. Foreman and Marcia L. Godwin.
 Palgrave Macmillan.

-**Works in Progress**
+**Works in Progress (Alphabetical Order)**

-"Aid for Nonaggression."
+- "Aid for Nonaggression."
 [Work in Progress]

-"Chinese Aid on ICT."
+- "Aid, Migration, and Civil War."
+[Work in Progress]

+- "Connect First, then Suppress: Do Communication Aid Projects Erode Internet Freedom?"
 With Xinle Jia, Lucie Lu, and Yujeong Yang.
-[Working paper for a Special Issue on *Promoting and Protecting Democracy in Times of De-Democratization*]
+[Working paper]

+- "Do We Have to Use the Power-law to Study War Size?
+And Does it Matter?"
+[Working Paper]

-"Elusive Collaboration?
+- "Elusive Collaboration?
 The Determinants of Lead Donorship in International Development."
 [Under Review]

-"Does Performance Feedback Increase Flu-Vaccination Rates?
-A Cluster Randomized Trial."
-With Sebastian Jilke, Pompa Debroy, Rebecca Johnson, Michael Wallace, and Vincent Marconi.
-[Working Paper]

-"Foreign Aid and Investment Protection."
+- "Foreign Aid and Investment Protection."
 With Seung-Uk Huh.
 [Working Paper]

-"How Local Discretion Addresses Competing Allocation Goals: The Case of Small Business Relief Funding."
-With Rebecca Johson, Heather Barry Kappes, Crystal C. Hall, Simone Zhang, and Elizabeth Bell.
-[Under Review]

-"In Favor of Normalizing War."
-[Working Paper]

-"Leveraging the Black Box: Regression Adjustment with Super Learners."
-With Robert J. Carroll and Gustavo Diaz.
+- "Leveraging the Black Box: Regression Adjustment with Super Learners."
+With Gustavo Diaz.
 [Work in Progress]

-"Aid, Migration, and Civil War."
-[Working Paper]

-"Xinhua Coverage of Chinese Foreign Aid Allocations."
+- "Xinhua Coverage of Chinese Foreign Aid Allocations."
 With Lucie Lu.
-[Working Paper]
+[Under Review]

 [*Note*: All working papers are available upon request.]